 Overnight buses run into KT bus station from KL and big express buses go along route 3 from Kota Bahru in the north and Cherating, Kuantan, Mersing and Johor Bharu to the south.

 If you need a taxi to/from KT I think you may be looking at around rm40-50.
-Very few public buses seem to run down from main coastal route 3 intersection the 20km to Merang.
+A few public buses run past Merang from KT but you will have to walk the last few hundred meters from the road bridge over the pier inlet..

-Note too that Berjaya guests hop on a free shuttle to their resorts - a shortish road trip, no water taxis needed.
+Note too that Berjaya/Taarus guests hop on a free shuttle to their resorts - a shortish road trip, no water taxis needed.
+No doubt these days shuttle vehicles are waiting to take people to the new Redang Island Resort.
+I read on a Redang tourist website that this was at one stage being run by Berjaya.

 Once that new road is built behind the resorts I imagine all transfers from Bakau pier will go along there.
 Less scenic but less disruptive to beach goers.